Tif-P-HK/opsdashboard-extensions-playground/README.md

 # opsdashboard-extensions-playground
 This is a place with extensions built for Operations Dashboard for ArcGIS.
+An extension is a web application plugged-in to the Operations Dashboard application running on both Windows and browser platforms.
+Extension can interact with Dashboard through data manipulation, map interaction, or through other business-focused functionality.

-Extensions are either experimental, under construction, proved to be failure, or all of the above.
+Extensions in this repository are either experimental, under still construction, or both.
 This repository has no association with the Operations Dashboard samples repository under https://github.com/Esri.

 ### Licensing